Canadian Study Permit

 - You must have a valid study permit.

-- You must be an academic student and NOT English as a Second Language (ESL) student.
+- You must be an academic student and NOT an English as a Second Language (ESL) student.

 Students are eligible to work up to 20 hours a week during semesters and 40 hours per week during breaks.